accountingarchitecture/accountingarchitecture.github.io/README.md

 # Accounting Architecture
-This is a combination of the live course portal for the Accounting Architecture course and the collection of course materials.
-The course portal relies on my GitHub repository Course Portal.
-The lecture slides also use Reveal.js.
+This project is a combination of a course portal for publishing educational content and a collection of course materials (e.g., lectures, assignments, readings, etc.) using that portal to teach accounting architecture.
+The lecture slides also rely on the Reveal.js engine.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Any content from other projects or creators that I include is licensed under the same license as the original content.